knassar702/scant3r/README.md

-time by providing some utilises that everybody needs in his automation script instead of focusing on ( logger, parsers, output function , cmd args, multi-threading) , just write the logic of your scanning idea with scant3r utils without caring about these things, you can find callback/parsing/logging utils and output functions, Also we will adding Restful API soon, what if you need to add new Command option to scant3r for your script? easy without writing any code just open `conf/opts.yaml` file and you will find all options of scant3r so you can change and add what you want;D
+time by providing some utilises that everybody needs in his automation script instead of focusing on ( logger, parsers, output function , cmd args, multi-threading) , just write the logic of your scanning idea with scant3r utils without caring about these things, you can find callback/parsing/logging utils and output functions, Also we will adding Restful API soon <br>
+what if you need to add new Command option to scant3r for your script? <br>
+easy without writing any code just open `conf/opts.yaml` file and you will find all options of scant3r so you can change and add what you want;D